FtZzy/vim-conf/README.md

 ### Default shortcuts

 You don't need plugin to use them...
 The mouse is activated and my leader key is ','.
-You can change it in the file _.vimrc_.
+You can change it in the file _init.vim_.

 #### Global